 1University of Waikato

-The paper concludes that peer brokers are an important academic resource.
-Increasing opportunities for EAL students to enhance their social interactions with peers should be considered as part of a holistic approach towards academic support.
+The paper concludes that peer brokering between same language speakers provides a collegial space in which students exercise agency by utilising sociolinguistic resources.
+Thus educational institutions should recognise the importance of international students’ informal academic learning and increase opportunities for EAL students build and enhance their social connections with peers as part of a holistic approach towards academic support.

 Sherrie Lee is a PhD candidate at the Faculty of Education at the University of Waikato.
-She is also actively involved in advocacy for postgraduate students, particularly international students.
-Her doctoral research is a focused ethnography on brokering practices among international students at a New Zealand university.
-She was formerly a business communications lecturer at a polytechnic in Singapore.
-She completed her Master of Arts in Teaching (TESOL) at the University of Southern California.
+Her doctoral research examines informal academic learning, in particular, brokering practices, among international students at a New Zealand university.
+She is an executive committee member of ISANA International Education Association New Zealand, and the past president of the Postgraduate Students’ Association at the University of Waikato.
+Prior to doctoral studies, Sherrie was a business communications lecturer at a polytechnic in Singapore.
+She writes about her research interests on her personal blog thediasporicacademic.wordpress.com.

 Contact: University of Waikato, Faculty of Education, Private Bag 3105, Hamilton 3240, New Zealand.
 E-mail: email@example.com